There are two different types of electrosurgery: monopolar and bipolar.

 - All cables and electrodes must be checked prior to use to ensure insulation is intact (Woolhead and Wicker, 2005).

-- Any problems must be reported to the Biomedical Engineering Department immediately.
+- Any problems must be reported to the Biomedical Engineering department immediately and the ESU taken out of use.

 - The volume of the activation sound indicator should be maintained at an audible level (Rationale 2).